kevinwang930/kevinwang930.github.io/content/post/java/spring/spring-core-container/index.md

 An `ApplicationContext` auto-detects `BeanFactoryPostProcessor` beans in its bean definitions and applies them before any other beans get created.

-`ConfigurationClassPostProcessor` A `BeanFactoryPostProcessor` used for bootstrapping processing of `@Configuration` class
+`ConfigurationClassPostProcessor` A `BeanFactoryPostProcessor` used for bootstrapping processing of `@Configuration` class.
+In SpringBoot, `ConfigurationClassPostProcessor` loaded when creating spring context

 ```plantuml